 In this milieu of collaborative giving and spiritual devotion, Barnabas took a bold leap of faith into generosity.
 This initial step in his discipleship journey would propel him forward, as he became a partner to Paul and one of the most critical leaders in the early days of the missionary expansion of the Church.

-Giving generously, in community with other believers, can facilitate leveraged impact for God’s kingdom.
-And it might just propel you into a new calling you never anticipated, like Barnabas.
+Giving generously, in community with other believers can facilitate leveraged impact for God’s kingdom.
+And it might just propel you into a new calling you never anticipated, like it did Barnabas.

 The early Church was not immune to the full range of problems that we face today.
 In the case of Ananias and Sapphira, givers lied about a freely given gift, posturing pridefully as more generous than they actually were.

 While their gift was generous, their lying, prideful spirit was literally a mortal sin.
 God would not allow his young church to be corrupted by givers who gave for personal glory and for the praise of men.

 On the ministry side, we observe bickering and infighting over who was getting more food.
 (It’s like a heated argument at the Wednesday-night church potluck.)
 Can you imagine being the giver who enabled food distribution, only to see everything devolve into partisan fighting over ration sizes?

 Thankfully, problems with givers and problems with ministries did not keep God’s kingdom from advancing.
 When we face similar issues today, we should not back down from our calling to give generously and to serve faithfully.

 May we take the financial lessons of Luke 4-6 to heart, as we give together for the advancement of the gospel.
 Please consider taking a next step of your own in response to this article.

 We invite you to prayerfully consider whether collaborative giving is for you.
 You can reach the author via email@example.com.
 He’d be delighted to brainstorm with you about your journey into collaborative giving.
 And to learn more about asset-based giving, contact your local NCF team.